Naval Support Activity Mid-South: Navy Ten Nautical Miler

-Beginning in 2010, Naval Support Activity Mid-South is sponsoring the Navy Ten Nautical Miler, the first and only race measured in nautical miles instead of statute miles.
+Beginning in 2010, Naval Support Activity Mid-South sponsors the Navy Ten Nautical Miler, the first and only race measured in nautical miles instead of statute miles.
 The world-class foot race, intended to take the place of the Navy’s previous premiere race, the Blue Angels Marathon, attracts runners from all over the world.

 History

 Initially known as Park Field, the facility was established as a World War I training base in 1917.
 It was named after First Lieutenant Joseph D. Park, who was killed on 9 May 1913 when a military biplane which he was flying plunged nose-first into a gulley, turned a somersault, and crashed against a tree at Olive, California, 39 mi southeast of Los Angeles.
 The aviator fell only 15 ft, but the radiator crushed his head, and then fell upon his body.

 World War I

 The United States entered World War I on 6 April 1917, and the United States Department of War sent a cadre of officers to the Memphis area to survey sites for an aviation school.
 The group decided on a location in the Millington area, about 16 mi northeast of Memphis, an agreement to lease the land for the Army was concluded, and the United States Army Signal Corps — which managed U.S. Army aviation in its early days — established the Park Field site in May 1917.
 The construction of some 50 buildings began.

 Park Field covered over 700 acre and could accommodate up to 1,000 personnel.
 Dozens of wooden buildings served as headquarters and maintenance facilities and officers’ quarters.
 Enlisted men had to bivouac in tents.
 The first unit stationed there was the 160th Aero Squadron, which was transferred from Kelly Field, Texas, in November 1917.
 A few United States Army Air Service aircraft arrived with the 160th, Most of the Curtiss JN-4 Jennys to be used for flight training were shipped in wooden crates by railcar.

 Park Field served as a base for flight training for the United States Army Air Service.
 In 1917, flight training occurred in two phases: primary and advanced.
 Primary training took eight weeks and consisted of pilots learning basic flight skills under dual and solo instruction with a student capacity of 300.
 After completion of their primary training, flight cadets were then transferred to another base for advanced training.

 Training units assigned to Park Field were: